Pride Fighting Championships

 With its origins in Japanese professional wrestling, PRIDE was known for its focus on spectacle and entertainment.
 Events were proceeded with opening ceremonies and fighters had elaborate entrances.
-There was no formal weight classes—except for championship belt bouts and the Grand Prix tournaments—and fighters would often matched with opponents from wildly different weights.
+There were no formal weight classes—except for championship belt bouts and the Grand Prix tournaments—and fighters would often be matched with opponents of wildly different weights.
 Including the frequent promotion of "technique vs size" freakshow fights.
+Pride's New Year's Eve cards were considered its flagship events, traditionally held at the Saitama Super Arena and featured some of the promotion's biggest fights.
 Pride also had the Grand Prix, one-night single-elimination tournaments with multiple fighters.
-The PRIDE ruleset was also more permissive then the Unified Rules of Mixed Martial Arts, permitting soccer kicks, stomps and knees to downed opponents, body slams directly in the head ("spiking"), and allowed more fighting outfits, including wrestling shoes and keikogis.
+The PRIDE ruleset was also more permissive than the Unified Rules of Mixed Martial Arts, permitting soccer kicks, stomps and knees to downed opponents, body slams directly in the head ("spiking"), and allowed more fighting outfits, including wrestling shoes and keikogis.
 Matches were done in a boxing-style roped ring and went for an opening ten minute round followed by two rounds of five minutes.

 In 2006, DSE started to have financial issues, as a scandal revealing ties between the company and yakuza resulted in the end of multiple lucrative contracts with Japanese broadcasters.
-In March 2007, DSE sold Pride to Lorenzo Fertitta and Frank Fertitta III, co-owners of Zuffa, which, at the time, owned the Ultimate Fighting Championship (UFC).
+In March 2007, DSE sold Pride to Lorenzo Fertitta and Frank Fertitta III, co-owners of Zuffa, which, at the time, owned the UFC.
 While remaining as legally separate entities with separate managements, the two promotions were set to cooperate in a manner akin to the AFL-NFL merger.
 However, such an arrangement did not materialize, and in October 2007, Pride Worldwide's Japanese staff was laid off, marking the end of the organization as an active fight promoter, while the top and most popular fighters were brought to the UFC.
 As a result, many of the Pride staff left to form a new organization alongside K-1 parent company Fighting and Entertainment Group.
 That new organization, founded in February 2008, was named DREAM.
+However, this promotion would close in 2012 after the bankruptcy of FEG.